3a1/3a1.github.io/content/posts/calypso-bootkit/index.md

 {{< img src="3.png">}}

-In `ExitBootServicesHook` the goal is to locate `winload.efi` base.
+In `ExitBootServicesHook` the first goal is to locate `winload.efi` base.

+{{< img src="4.png">}}

 Since `ExitBootServices` is called from `winload.efi`, and we have its return address, we know it points to a location somewhere inside `winload.efi`.
 Executable images are always loaded at the start of a memory page (0x1000), so the base address will always end with three zeros.
-Additionally, all executable images have a DOS header at the beggining, which starts with a specific magic value.
 With this knowledge, we can iterate backward through memory, page by page, reading the first bytes of each page and checking for the DOS magic value to identify the base address.

-{{< img src="4.png">}}

-The next step is to locate the `OslArchTransferToKernel` address.
+The next step in this hook is to locate the `OslArchTransferToKernel` address.
 Why do we need `OslArchTransferToKernel`?
 This function is called when `winload.efi` exits, and it passes the `LoaderBlock` address.
 In the `LoaderBlock` structure, we can find the `LoadOrderListHead` list, which contains the address of `ntoskrnl.exe`.
-To avhieve this, we use a simple pattern scan to identify the `OslArchTransferToKernel` address and hook it.
+To achieve this, we use a simple pattern scan to identify the `OslArchTransferToKernel` address and hook it.

 #### SetVirtualAddressMap Event